penmuse/ruby-core/symbol.md

 ```

-What if we need a collection of just the name of the soldiers, we could using the map function
+What if we need a collection of just the names of the soldiers, we could using the map function do

 ```ruby
   soldiers.map{ |soldier|  soldier.send(:name) } #=> ["Big Mike", "Small John", "Lightening Larry"]